gschmutz/twitter-streaming-demo/README.md

 We store it in Minio object storage in the same bucket as the raw data, but use another path `result/hashtag-counts` so that we can distinguish the raw twitter data from the `hashtag-counts` data.
 We also no longer use json as the data format but the more efficient parquet data format.

-## Using Presto to query the result in object storage
+## Using Trino to query the result in object storage

-In this last step, we are using [Presto SQL](https://prestosql.io/) engine to make the result data we have created in the previous step available for querying over SQL.
+In this last step, we are using [Trino](https://trino.io/) engine to make the result data we have created in the previous step available for querying over SQL.

 ![Alt Image Text](./images/use-case-step5.png "Use Case Step 5")

-To make the data in object storage usable in Presto, we first have to create the necessary meta data in the Hive Metastore.
+To make the data in object storage usable in Trino, we first have to create the necessary meta data in the Hive Metastore.
 The Hive Metastore is similar to a data dictionary in the relational world, it stores the meta information about the data stored somewhere else, such as in object storage.

 We first start the Hive Metastore CLI